robert-johansson/old.robert-johansson.github.io/_posts/2023-08-07-goal-setting.md

 ---
 layout: post
 title:  "Goal setting"
-date:   2023-07-18 09:12:00 +0200
+date:   2023-08-07 09:12:00 +0200
 share:  false
 ---

 My purpose of writing this blog is to help me achieve my goal, which is to have finished a draft of my PhD thesis in Computer Science.
-I will aim to have it finished in 31 days, starting today on July 18th 2023.
+I will aim to have it finished in 31 days, starting today on August 7th 2023.

 In this post, I will reflect on the goal that I have set.
 What I write below is inspired by Locke's Goal-Setting Theory, as described on the [MindTools website](https://www.mindtools.com/azazlu3/lockes-goal-setting-theory).